 In 2020, EDM8004 transitioned from an Internship course to a Service Learning Course.
 This means that students completing EDM8004 in their final semester will complete an Internship and students completing EDM8004 in their third semester will complete a Service Learning experience.

 Service Learning Placement

 A service learning placement provides a bridge between the more closely supervised placements and the first year of the education career and is not a formal professional experience supervised placement but rather a flexible experience for preservice teachers.
 Preservice teachers undertaking a Service Learning placement are encouraged to work across the school setting and may be involved in initiatives and projects the school wishes to implement.
 The Service Learning Placement can be undertaken at any time during the semester of enrolment either full-time or part-time, subject to the needs of the school.

+Each pre-service teacher is fully immersed in the role of the educator at the host site.
+Such immersion provides the pre-service teacher with, authentic opportunities to demonstrate the responsibilities, skills, attitudes and knowledge required of an emerging professional educator.
 Therefore Service Learning experiences can look are highly individualised and can be completed across many areas of the school or even be with just one class and teacher.
 Within the course you will have the opportunity to discuss options with your course examiner.

-Supervised Placement (COVID-19 modification)
+Supervised Internship Placement

 Reporting Requirements for Service Learning